Jayachamarajendra Circle: Etymology

 The western road leading to the Mysore Palace and city bus station is called the Albert Victor Road.
 The two northern roads are called Bangalore Nilgiri Road as they are both one-way-twins leading to Bangalore.
 The southern road is called Nilgiri Road which goes to Ooty.
 The eastern road is called Mirza Road and it goes to Postal Training Center in Nazrabad.
 The southeastern road is called Lokarjan Mahal road and it goes to the Mysore Zoo and Karanji Lake.

 Statue

 In 2016, a lifesize statue of Sri Jayachamarajendra Wadiyarwas erected at this intersection.

 The statue was made in Indo-Saracenic architecture.
 The cost of construction was Rs.
 5 crores. it is the third largest statue in Mysore.

 The statue was unveiled by the chief minister of Karnataka in July 2016.

-The 28 ton statue was made by a Mysorean sculptor called Arun Yogiraj Shilpi.
+The 28-ton statue was made by a Mysorean sculptor Arun Yogiraj shilpi.